edadma/funl-old/README.md

       socket.shutdownOutput()
       socket.close()

-    for thread( connection, listener.accept() ).start()
+    loop thread( connection, listener.accept() ).start()

 ## License

-FunL is distributed under the LGPL v3 License, meaning that you are free to use it in your free or proprietary software.
+FunL is distributed under the MIT License, meaning that you are free to use it in your free or proprietary software.

 ## Documentation

-The project's website is <http://funl-lang.org> where you will find documentation and download instructions so that you can get a binary executable of the interpreter.
+The project's website is <http://edadma.github.io/funl-docs/> where you will find documentation and download instructions so that you can get a binary executable of the interpreter.

+There are also many examples of FunL code to be found at <http://rosettacode.org/wiki/FunL>, which serve to document how FunL can be used in solving various types of programming problems in a concise and functional way.

 ## Usage